-Reverend George C. Gilbert, Jr. of the Holy Trinity United Baptist Church was born October 10, 1974 in Landover, Maryland.
+Reverend George C. Gilbert, Jr. of Holy Trinity United Baptist Church, was born October 10, 1974, in Landover, Maryland.
 Born the son of two God-fearing parents, Pastor George C. Gilbert, Sr. and Raba A. Gilbert, Reverend Gilbert was trained to reverence God.
 He was saved at an early age and has been blessed with many gifts and talents.
-He is a proud parent of two boys, and one girl: Xavier Domonique, DeMarco Trevon, and Kennedie Raba.
+He is the proud parent of two boys and one girl – Xavier Domonique, DeMarco Trevon, and Kennedie Raba.

-Growing up in Washington, D.C., Reverend Gilbert received his high school diploma from Eastern Sr. High.
-He further obtained his Bachelor of Arts in Business Management at the University of the District of Columbia .
-Later he earned a Master of Divinity degree from the Howard University School of Divinity, May 2005.
+Growing up in Washington, D.C., Reverend Gilbert received his high school diploma from Eastern Senior High.
+He furthered obtained a Bachelor of Arts in Business Management from the University of the District of Columbia; and a Master of Divinity degree from Howard University School of Divinity in May 2005.

-Currently, Reverend Gilbert works as the Communications Manager for the Friendship Charter School.
-He believes that a prophetic voice must be sounded off.
-In this vain, he has served as the Special Assistant for Constituent Services and Religious Affairs for former Councilmembers of Washington, D.C.
-Rev. Gilbert is always advocating and advising behind the scenes fighting for Christ and His causes.
-He is the lead organizer and voice, in the metropolitan area, for justice and African American mobility.
-The Howard University Alumni honored Rev. Gilbert with the Community Activist Award in 2012.
-On December 30, 2007, the Mayor Byron Brown of Buffalo, New York proclaimed that Day Reverend George C. Gilbert, Jr. Day.
-In August 2013, Rev. Gilbert was a convention speaker for the Progressive National Baptist Convention (PNBC).
-Lastly, the Washington Post highlighted Pastor Gilbert, Rev. Gilbert, and Xavier on Father’s Day weekend 2013 for what they represented in the community.
+Currently, Reverend Gilbert believes that a prophetic voice must be sounded off.
+In this vein, he has served as the Special Assistant for Constituent Services and Religious Affairs for former D.C.
+Councilmembers.
+Reverend Gilbert is always advocating and advising behind the scenes fighting for Christ and His causes.
+He is one of the lead organizers and voices in the District of Columbia for justice and Black Power and mobility.
+The Howard University Alumni honored Reverend Gilbert with the Community Activist Award in 2012.
+Mayor Byron Brown of Buffalo, New York proclaimed December 30, 2013, as Reverend George C. Gilbert, Jr. Day.
+In August 2013, Reverend Gilbert was a convention speaker for the Progressive National Baptist Convention.
+The Washington Post highlighted Pastor Gilbert, Reverend Gilbert and Xavier during Father’s Day weekend 2013 for their contributions to and representation in the community.

-Although Reverend Gilbert heard the call at an early age, he finally accepted, and preached his trial sermon May 1999.
-Reverend Gilbert believes that we are saved to serve and that a minister must follow Jesus’ mandates and mission.
+Although Reverend Gilbert heard the call of God at an early age, he finally accepted the call and preached his initial sermon in May 1999.
+Reverend Gilbert believes that we are saved to serve and that a minister must follow Jesus’ mandates.
 He further understands that only what he does for Christ will last.